v1

 It is recommended, but not required, that you save templates with the .json file extension, so your IDE knows how to handle the file.

-Save a new infrastructure file in a repository
+Save a new template in a repository

 Click fetch to check the template does not already exist, and continue editing your template.
 When you save, Northflank will create the file in your repository, and link it with the template or release flow in the Northflank application.

-Use an existing infrastructure file
+Use an existing template

 You can use a template or release flow that already exists in a Git repository on Northflank.
-Select the repository and branch that contains the file you want to use in the GitOps section.
+Select the repository and branch that contains the template file you want to use in the GitOps section.

 Enter the path to your file (relative to the repository root, e.g. /my-template.json or /release-flows/development-release-flow.json) and click fetch to retrieve the existing template or release flow.